romans-weapon/kubernetes-knowledge-base/notes/kubernetes/KubernetesGuide.md

 ```
 #### Liveness Probes

-A liveness probe is configured on the container to test whether the app within the container is healthy.
+A liveness probe is configured on the container to know when to restart a container.

 ```yaml
 apiVersion: v1